Skip Navigation

 2018

-January 8: The Pratt increases service hours by 30%, and neighborhood branches move to a universal schedule.
+January 8: The Pratt increased service hours by 30%, and neighborhood branches moved to a universal schedule.

 “It means increased access to early-learning and childcare-giver programs, increased chances to connect with a social worker and a lawyer, increased access to job assistance and computer classes, to a place to do work, to learn, to see the possibilities that exist, and to create your future.” –President & CEO Heidi Daniel